 Metal displacement reactions

-A metal displacement reaction is one where a less reactive metal in a compound is replaced by a more reactive metal.
+A metal displacement reaction is one in which a less reactive metal in a compound is replaced by a more reactive metal.

 2Al (s) + Fe2O3 (s) → Al2O3 (s) + 2Fe (s)